liuxiaoyu-git/backend_quarkus/docs/METRICS.md

 * Login to Grafana with default user and password (Check user and password in [grafana.yaml](../metrics/grafana.yaml)

 * Check for Grafana Dashboard.
-After login, click Home#>Backend App
+After login

 ![Grafana Dashboard](imagesdir/grafana-dashboard.png)